 - The plan's List of Covered Drugs (Formulary).
-To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the six (6) "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Customer Service (phone numbers are printed on the back cover of this booklet).
+To keep things simple, we call this the "Drug List." - This Drug List tells which drugs are covered for you. - It also tells which of the six (6) "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - on the back cover of this booklet).
 You can also find the Drug List on our website at http://healthplan.memorialhermann.org/find-other-services/formulary-search.
 The Drug List on the website is always the most current. - Chapter 5 of this booklet.
 Chapter 5 gives the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
 Chapter 5 also tells which types of prescription drugs are not covered by our plan.